study-radar/study-radar-backend/README.md

 Find a study group to join or leave a study group by clicking the `EXPLORE` tag on the navbar.\
 Your events will be recorded on the agenda on the right side of the page.

+## Potential issues

+If you are getting authentication failed when typing in your password to the command line, try adding the `-U postgres` flag.

 ## Other notes

 This project is the Final Project for UCLA's CS35L Software Construction course.
 Please feel free to fork and adjust to your needs/wants.